18 Secret Spots in the Wizarding World of Harry Potter

 Some more secret spots: At the end of Horizont Alley, cast Incendio toward the second floor of Flimflam’s Lanterns to ignite the lanterns.
 Cast Meteolojinx at the umbrella in Horizont Alley—and then stand back quickly!
 Spells require a varying degree of expertise.
 Only wizards as skilled as Hermione are likely to be successful at casting Wingardium Leviosa at the secret spot at the window at Scribbulus to levitate the feather quill.

 Wand not in the budget?
 No problem.
 Just talk to a friendly Universal staff member—they’ll often lend you their wand to try out a spell or two.
 If you avoid purchasing a lot of souvenirs, Orlando can be a very affordable vacation.
-In fact, it’s on this list of 24 last-minute, cheap winter vacation deals to book for 2020.

 In addition to the interactive wand spots, the designers of the Wizarding World have added countless other spots where something magical happens, even for Muggles.
 For example, when shopping at Borgin and Burkes in Knockturn Alley, check out the Vanishing Cabinet in the corner to the right of the cash registers.
 Stand beside it, and put your hand on the handle.
 You’ll hear and feel the bird that Draco Malfoy used to test whether the Cabinet could be used for Death Eaters to enter Hogwarts.
 Also in Knockturn Alley, check out the tattoo shop with “moving” tattoos that you can try on.